 Foods for a recovering patient:

-• Adding a lot of raw fruit and vegetables in your diet can boost immunity.
-Including a rainbow diet with different colours of fruit and vegetables provides you with valuable phytonutrients that can boost the immune system.
-If there are mouth sores, it is best to avoid citrus fruits which are acidic and can lead to irritation.
+• Adding a lot of raw fruit and vegetables to your diet can boost immunity.
+Including a rainbow diet with different colours of fruit and vegetables provides you with valuable phytonutrients that can trigger the immune system and keep infections at bay.
+If there are mouth sores, it is best to avoid citrus fruits, which are acidic and can lead to irritation.

-• Get adequate fluids in to prevent dehydration causing loss of appetite.
+• Get adequate fluids to prevent dehydration, which can cause loss of appetite.
 Vegetable juices, tender coconut water, fresh juices, soups and plenty of water are amazing options.
-Boost your immune system by drinking decaffeinated herbal teas like chamomile, cinnamon, and basil tea which will help to rehydrate and boost your immune system.
+Boost your immune system by drinking decaffeinated herbal teas like chamomile, cinnamon, and basil tea, which will help to rehydrate and boost your immune system.

-• Include foods rich in amino acid lysine to help speed up healing of lesions.
+• Include foods rich in the amino acid lysine to help speed up the healing of lesions.
 Some of the best sources are yoghurt, milk, and cheese.

-• Coconut oil is taken orally or in cooking is beneficial because of its antibacterial, antifungal and antiviral properties.
+• Coconut oil is taken orally or used in cooking, and is beneficial because of its antibacterial, antifungal and antiviral properties.
 Chilled yoghurt is the best choice to relieve painful mouth sores.

 Stay away from these foods: